ECAP5/ECAP5-DWBUART/docs/src/spec/content/uart_sr.rst

     - FE
     - *Framing Error*

+      This bit is cleared after reading it.

       0 |tab| No framing error

       1 |tab| Framing error detected
   * - 2
     - RXOE
     - *Receive Overflow Error*

+      This bit is cleared after reading it.

       0 |tab| No received overflow error